SHEDOOMTC/Basic_Moco_1/README.md

 A **capstone project** provides the opportunity to integrate all the knowledge and skills in all the modules.
 It will not be directly related to any single idea in the different modules; rather, it will be a complex real-world problem which will require you to apply your understanding of many concepts and practical skills from the different modules

 ## Basic Linux Module
-All supercomputing clusters today runs on **Linux servers**.
+Almost all supercomputing clusters today runs on **Linux servers**.
 Basic understanding of bash scripting is essential for a successful journey in computational modelling.
 This module provides understanding of **File structures, basic bash commands, create and copy files, rename files, search for files, wildcards, remote connections**.
 Access the **[course video here](https://youtube.in)** and the **[practical video here](https://youtube.in)**.

 The PDF copy of the module is **[here](https://github.com/SHEDOOMTC/Basic_Moco_1/blob/main/Modules/Basic_Linux/Basic_Linux_for_life_sciences.pdf)**